Registered Charity in England and Wales-Number 1139112

 Girl Child Network Worldwide envisions girls in Africa are empowered and retained in school to attain quality education with support of whole communities.
 Quality education in a violent free, supportive and conducive environment in the home, school and community builds their career aspirations leading them to walk in the fullness of their potential as women leaders.
 Read More

 The need to establish an organization to champion the rights of girl children in Zimbabwe was perceived in 1998 by Betty Makoni after listening to the horrifying experiences of ten of her female students.
 Her personal experiences of abuse as a child further fueled her determination.
 An informal discussion group was subsequently created to provide a safe forum for girls to meet and talk freely about their problems and devise possible solutions.

 The GCNW Empowerment Model has worked very well in Zimbabwe and in other parts of Africa, however, its transformation into GCNW comes at a time when its founding members strongly feel an international platform would unite girls in their activism and allow them to speak out with one well coordinated voice, ensuring a clear worldwide leadership and solidarity on issues affecting the girl child.
-GCNW is meant to be the center of coordination and learning, and to provide a forum for the exchange of ideas, knowledge, and resources.
+GCNW is meant to be the center of coordination and learning, and to provide a forum for the exchange of ideas, knowledge, and resource.